deniscostadsc/dotfiles/README.md

 # dotfiles

-**DISCLAIMER: This project is intentended to be a personal project, to setup my personal computers.**
+**DISCLAIMER: This project is intentended to be a personal project to setup my personal computers.**

 ![ci workflow